leenorshn/leenorshn/README.md

-### Hi there 👋
+## Victor Shukuru
-My Name is Victor shukuru a FullStack developer living in DRC, cofonder and CEO of vallordev three years of building solutions and learning coding, I'm now good in  backend development with Nodejs,Typescript, GO, and Javascript.
-For frontend I'm working well with Vuejs and Flutter.
+### @leenor
-We are building better api in Rest, Graphql and learning grpc and microservice.
+Software Engineer, designer and problem solver, experienced in backend development with a full master of NodeJS and MongoDB, Prismam Typescript, Java, Flutter, Firebase and Google Cloud with an background experience of over 3 years with small business and big companies.
+Now CEO of VallorDev with a strong focus on Microservices design and local problem solving using technology facilities.